marbl/MetagenomeScope/README.md

 ... where `graph.gfa` is a path to the assembly graph you want to visualize (see information below on supported graph filetypes).

-This will start a server using Dash that you can use to analyze the graph.
+This will start a server using Dash.
-Navigate to `localhost:8050` in a web browser to access the visualization.
+Navigate to `localhost:8050` in a web browser to access the interactive visualization.

 ## Supported assembly graph filetypes